Summer Session 2 2021

 - Prompt arrival at the session.
 Students should arrive on time at the session.
 When students do not show up, the researcher’s time is wasted.
 Often researchers lose an hour or more every time a subject fails to show up.
 Of course there are times when it cannot be helped.
 It is important that you contact the researcher and explain the situation.
 No-shows are tracked by SONA.

 - Earning extra credit through Human Subject Studies is a privilege.
-If you accumulate 3 or more no-shows in a semester, you may lose the privilege to participate in any more studies that semester.
+If you accumulate 3 or more no-shows in a semester, you will lose the privilege to participate in any more studies that semester.

 - Pay attention to the feedback provided at the end of the study.
 Making participation genuinely educational is an obligation of students as well as researchers.
 Feedback is more likely to be interesting if students pay close attention to the researcher’s explanation and ask a few probing questions.